Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 9) Corporation Personnel may not use false information for personal gain; in any way that changes the outcome of said action; or to give themselves the authority to do things they cannot.

+10) Corporation Personnel may not use any alternative accounts in the Nova Corporation and its departments.

 ## **Section 2: On-Site Behaviour**
 > Any clause within this section is to be followed on any and all official Nova Corporation sponsored sites.
 Current sites include the Nova Corporation Research Installment, designation 11.